Saturday 13th January 2018

 The day was a bit gloomy and none of the plants were really in bloom.
 However, I’ve read online that in February they do ‘Lanterns In The Garden’ where they have a display of handmade lanterns showcasing various Chinese legends and have live performances and activities like lantern riddles and Chinese sugar painting.I gave my boyfriend a call while I was walking (who’s still all the way back in New Zealand) and just talked to him about Vancouver and how awesome it is etc 😉

-In the midst of my talking, again I didn’t really pay much attention to where I was going so by the time I got off the phone, I had to backtrack to get back on route to the Hostel.
+In the midst of my talking (again I didn’t really pay much attention to where I was going) by the time I got off the phone, I had to backtrack to get back on route to the Hostel.

-It costs to the park enter (CAD$43) however it’s sooo worth it.
+It costs CAD$43 to enter the park but it’s sooo worth it.

-At the moment, they have the Light Show at night so when we arrived it was still kind of day-light but by the time we’d crossed the bridge and started walking, it had turned dark and the lights were so magical!!
+At the moment, they have a Light Show at night so when we arrived it was still day-light (much better for picture taking) but by the time we’d crossed the bridge and started walking, it had turned dark and the lights were so magical!!

-Unfortunately they’re finishing the lights on the 28th of January but hopefully if you’re coming to Vancouver, they’ll do it again next year!
+Unfortunately they’re finishing the lights on the 28th of January but hopefully if you’re coming to Vancouver, they’ll do it again because I defiantly think it made the whole experience better.

 As you enter the park the whole little ‘village’ is lit up by lights, there’s live music, people are drinking hot chocolate – it’s just so so cute!